 Step 2: Find the Ceiling Joist

-Step 3: Install (and Check!) ) |} the Mount
+Step 3: Install (and Check!) |} the Mount

-Now, for your install.
-To begin with, you need to pre-drill holes and use appropriate lag bolts to attach the mounting. |} Then you need to test it out--yes, before you really hang the swing.
-"Test it together with your full body fat by hanging on the mount," he clarifies.
+Now, for the install.
+To begin with, you need to pre-drill holes and utilize suitable lag bolts to attach the mounting. |} Then you need to test it out--yes, before you really hang the swing.
+"Test it together with your full body fat by hanging the bracket," he clarifies.

-Measure 4: Hang the Swing|}
+Step 4: Hang the Swing|}